The Meeting

 “Wait.”
 She held up her hand.
 “One more thing.”

 She put the curtain of vines back in its place before leading August towards the fire.
-She reached into a small crevice and brought out a medium-sized pot.
+She reached into a small crevice in the wall and brought out a medium-sized pot.
 A liquid swished inside of it.
 Arabelle held it over the fire, and the heat caused it to glow with color.
 Smoke quickly rose from it, and if August looked closely, she could see that it took the shape of faces, wailing in agony.

 August’s brow furrowed, and she leaned away.
 “Is that… what I think it is?”